adjust/android_sdk/README.md

 Adjust.removeSessionCallbackParameter("foo");
 ```

-If you wish to remove all key and values from the session callback parameters, you can reset it with the method `Adjust.resetSessionCallbackParameters()`.
+If you wish to remove all keys and their corresponding values from the session callback parameters, you can reset it with the method `Adjust.resetSessionCallbackParameters()`.

 ```java
 Adjust.resetSessionCallbackParameters();